renatosbispo/diwe-challenge-backend-jr/README.md

 #### Rationale

-- It will contribute to a faster development process because this is a familiar architecture for me
+- It contributes to a faster development process because this is a familiar architecture for me
 - It helps to keep the code base organized
 - If properly implemented, it favors a loose coupling between the layers.

 ### Practices

+- **Integration tests** because:

+  - They will serve as a single source of truth for the API's functionality
+  - I agree with Kent C. Dodds' article where he states that integration tests:
+    > [...] strike a great balance on the trade-offs between confidence and speed/expense.

+- **TDD:** because it should simplify code and provide quick feedback during development.
+- **POO:** mostly for practicing this paradigm and the application of **SOLID** principles.

 ### Technologies

+Coming soon.

 ## Acknowledgments